Guide for prospective applicants

 Good luck!

-Visiting scholars
+Visiting scholars (up to 12 months)

-Please prepare a short proposal of the research you plan to conduct in our Lab together with a timeline and other specifics.
-Feel free to have a look at our website and recent papers, and think of a common overlap or complementary research direction, which will ensure a mutually beneficial research visit.
-Potential contributions to our research group are also relevant, as visiting fellowships should be a two-way relationship.
-Every year, we have bandwidth and space to accept only a few visiting researchers.
+If you are interested – please prepare a short proposal of the research you plan to conduct during your stay in our Lab together with a timeline and other specifics.
+You are welcome to have a look at our website, recent blog posts, and recent papers, and think of a common overlap or complementary research direction, which will ensure a mutually beneficial research visit.
+We are excited to learn from each other and have continuous academic exchanges which may continue even beyond the stay here.
+Fit and match with our research group are quite relevant, as visiting fellowships should be a two-way relationship.
+We are a small group, so every year, we have bandwidth and space to accept only a few visiting researchers.
 Thus, we prefer to prioritise those who work on research that is closely aligned with our activities, and ensure a complementary fit and contribution to our projects and team (and vice-versa), and at the same time making sure that you get the most of such a visit for your academic trajectory.

 Visiting scholars who are students need to be enrolled at NUS as non-graduating students, which will organise their residence permit in Singapore for longer stays.
+The application to this programme needs to be done at least three months before the intended start date, which is done after discussions with us.
+Thus, if you are interested in a stay with us as visiting scholar, please contact us around 5-6 months in advance.

 Research assistants and research fellows (postdocs)